Citi® Double Cash Card

 Using a gas loyalty program in conjunction with your rewards credit card is known as double dipping.
 It is a quick and easy way to increase your gas rewards.
 You can get rewarded on two sides of the equation from both the gas station loyalty program and your credit card.

 If your gas loyalty program is associated with other outlets, become familiar with them and use the loyalty card everywhere it is accepted.
-For instance, the Plenti card, which is the reward earner for Exxon and Mobil, can also be used at several other stores, such as Macy’s and Rite Aid.
+For instance, the Plenti® Credit Card from Amex, which is the reward earner for Exxon and Mobil, can also be used at several other stores, such as Macy’s and Rite Aid.

 Trust me, these points add up fast.
 These cards don’t require a credit check, and you can get them with any type of credit.
 You can usually get them on the spot at the gas station or by downloading an app.
 Many of them require little or no personal information.